Geography & Environmental Studies

 3 Credits (3)

-The U.S. Southwest: physical and human geography, coupled human-environment interactions, causes and consequences of environmental issues, and implications for sustainable development.
+This course introduces you to the U.S. Southwest, including its physical and human geography, coupled human-environment interactions, causes and consequences of environmental issues, and implications for sustainable development.
 Taught with GEOG 455.

 3 Credits (3)

 Exploration of life in space and time.
-Floristic and physiognomic characteristics of the Earth's major ecosystems and their distributions; ecosystem dynamics, evolution, and physical environment.
+Floristic and physiognomic characteristics of the Earth's major ecosystems and their distributions, ecosystem dynamics, evolution, and physical environment.
 Includes an individual research project resulting in a poster presentation.
-Additional work for graduate students.
-Crosslisted with: GEOG 351.
+Taught with GEOG 351.

 4 Credits (3+3P)